-Ian Delaney's determined, Midwestern charm has won him roles ranging from the happy-go-lucky IT Tech whose life is turned upside-down by the death of a six year old girl ("The Change") to the wolf-in-sheep's clothing who is the unlikeliest of serial rapists ("Itch" – Filmaka Festival Winner).
+Ian Delaney's determined, Midwestern charm has won him roles ranging from the hapless father trying to connecting with his young son in the "Die Hard"‐esque feature ("The Gunman"), to the happy-go-lucky IT Tech whose life is turned upside-down by the death of a six year old girl ("The Change").

 His comedic work is typically imbued with a neurotic need for control, as well as a dash of physical comedy, to which his awkward 6'3" frame gives him daily lessons by hitting his head on branches, doorways, and the occasional light fixture.